desai-nisarg/OpenApePose/README.md

 The dataset can be downloaded from
 <a href='https://drive.google.com/drive/folders/1-1jhlQ14WxRzZ5nHD6rW4d4sOjyeI9fi?usp=share_link'>[Google Drive]</a>

-The downloaded folder would looks as follows:
+The downloaded folder looks as follows:

 ```text
 |── OpenApePose